omarelshopky/ctf-writeups/CyberTalents/Cryptography/Postbase.md

 ```sh
 bash script.sh
 ```
-* Use base64 tool in linux to decode all the list we have generated previously
+* Use base64 tool in Linux to decode all the list we have generated previously
 ```sh
 base64 -d list.txt
 ```